 Schoolchildren should not spend more than one or two hours a day in front of a screen.
-You need to set time limits so that you minimise the time you spend watching TV and playing spend watching TV and playing time children spend watching TV.
+You need to set time limits so that you minimise the time you spend watching TV and playing computer or video games.

 What other activities can you do?